SEN Information Report for Ormiston Victory Academy

 - Information from and involvement by parents and the learners themselves

-- Staff discussions with our SENDCo or SEND Manager and other colleagues
+- Staff discussions with our SENDCo or Support for Learning Manager and other colleagues

 - Detailed monitoring and reviewing via Go4Schools